This post is a list I am collating of dog friendly walks in the Great Ocean Road and Otway region. It will be updated with more walks as I find them.

 Bimbi Park (an awesome campground where you can spot Koalas) have also written this Pet Friendly Guide to the Otways

 You can also take dogs into most state forests.
 These are reserves that are set aside with areas allocated for harvesting timber. they are a great place to take your dog.
-Finding info on them is a confusing maze of multiple government websites by DELWP (I havn’t include links because it will probably have changed its name again by the time you read this article lol and they never redirect when they do this).
+Finding info on them is a confusing maze of multiple government websites by DELWP (I haven’t include links because it will probably have changed its name again by the time you read this article lol and they never redirect when they do this).
 However, there is also an app now and it’s pretty good, you can find out more here. !